 Lack of perceived value

 Customers need to feel that they are getting good value.
-Pricing plays a significant role in this, with the market rejecting offerings where cost doesn’t match expectations, or a competitor has a significantly better deal.
-Furthermore, if there isn’t a clear sense of how a product or service is beneficial to the buyer, perceived value is lost.
+Pricing plays a significant role in this, with the market rejecting offerings where cost doesn’t match expectations.
+Or perhaps a competitor has a significantly better deal.
+Furthermore, perceived value is lost if there isn’t a clear sense of how a product or service is beneficial to the buyer.
 Considered in relation to our previous point.
 You should always ensure that every customer has a solid onboarding experience and is enlightened to the ways your offering is the perfect solution to their needs.